The future muon collider for the research of the anomalous neutral quartic $Z\gamma\gamma\gamma$, $ZZ\gamma\gamma$, and $ZZZ\gamma$ couplings: CONCLUSION

-Without a doubt, the future MuCol represents a unique project in elementary particle physics that can provide very high energy and high luminosity muon collisions and open the path to a vast and primarily unexplored physics program.
+Without a doubt, the future MuCol represents a unique project in elementary particle physics that can provide very high-energy and high-luminosity muon collisions and open the path to a vast and primarily unexplored physics program.

 A. G. R. and M. A. H. R. thank SNII and PROFEXCE (M\'exico).
 The numerical calculations reported in this paper were fully performed at TUBITAK ULAKBIM, High Performance and Grid Computing Center (TRUBA resources).